 Gatlinburg, TN sits at the doorstep of the Great Smoky Mountains National Park, the most visited national park in the United States.
-While Gatlinburg and nearby Pigeon Forge are packed with attractions for tourists, we wanted to spend most of our time in the park.
-Here is how we spent three fun and active days in Gatlinburg with our two kids (aged 3 & 5):
+While Gatlinburg and nearby Pigeon Forge are packed with tons of fun things to do with kids, we wanted to spend most of our time in the Great Smokies.

 It rained pretty steadily the whole hour we drove to Clingmans Dome.
-We saw a momma bear and one cub as we pulled onto the Clingmans Dome road, so that was worth the drive in-of-itself.
-The rain actually stopped as we pulled into the parking lot.
-Hey – we might get a break!
-We optimistically started walking up the easy paved trail to the summit.
+We saw a momma black bear and one cub as we pulled onto the Clingmans Dome road, so that was worth the drive in-of-itself.

 (Note: there is a sign at the trailhead recommending that strollers are not used on the trail).